Ronald Arculli: Personal life

 Arculli speaks English and Cantonese (but cannot read or write Chinese).

 With his Austrian-born wife Joanne, he has three children.
-He also has two children from a previous marriage, Derek and Kim Arculli, and three grandchildren: Jasmin, Jake, and Toby Arculli.
+He also has two children from a previous marriage, and three grandchildren.
 His brother-in-law (married to his sister Rhoda Arculli) is his stockbroker and the brother of Court of Final Appeal judge Kemal Bokhary.
-From 2002-06 Arculli served as Chairman of the Hong Kong Jockey Club.
+From 2002 to 2006, Arculli served as Chairman of the Hong Kong Jockey Club.